maxnankivell/maxnankivell/README.md

 ### Glad to see you've found your way to my page.
 Im currently in my 2nd year of software engineering at The University of Auckland.
 I'm into programming, 3D printing and almost any game.

-* 👨‍💻 I'm currently working on a program that automates combat for a board game called Twilight Imperium.
+- 👨‍💻 I'm currently working on a program that automates combat for a board game called Twilight Imperium.
-* 📖 I'm currently learning to code in Python through Udemy.
+- 📖 I'm currently learning to code in Python through Udemy.
-* 💬 You can contact me through my social media links, happy to talk about anything.
+- 💬 You can contact me through my social media links.